Zooey Deschanel Rocks Tiny Black Bra For A Good Cause

 Since then, Zooey and Jonathan’s relationship has gotten serious enough that the Property Brothers star has started popping up on Zooey’s Instagram page.
 He’s pictured holding Zooey in his arms in a photo that was snapped during the couple’s recent trip to Universal Studios for the amusement park’s annual Halloween Horror Nights event.
 They were accompanied by Jonathan’s twin brother, Drew.

-According to ETOnline, Jacob Pechenik officially filed for divorce from Zooey Deschanel on Tuesday, just two days after she made her relationship with Jonathan Scott Instagram official.
+According to Entertainment Tonight, Jacob Pechenik officially filed for divorce from Zooey Deschanel on Tuesday, just two days after she made her relationship with Jonathan Scott Instagram official.
 The former couple share two children together, 4-year-old Elsie Otter Pechenik and 2-year-old Charlie Wolf Pechenik.